demirhany/expense-management-with-spark/README.md

 Sample web application that is an application of spring framework, hadoop, spark, kafka, cassandra db.

+./big-data-aws ./big_data_hw_spring are not used in the last version.

 ## Setup

 ### Run Docker Compose